qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the Qlink chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.0.9
+### New in version 1.1.0

 ------

-1, Add QR code function in Wallet.

-2, Add multi wallet management function.

-3, Optimized of transaction stability.

-4, Add QLC receiving record in VPN/WiFi asset owner's wallet.

-5, Other UI modification and bug fix.
+1. Optimize the VPN connection procedure, including new VPN connection timeout reminder;

+2. Add VPN server location selection feature;

+3. Display the number of VPN connected users dynamically;

+4. Adjust the logical relationship between the Wallet and the registered asset;

+5. Support special characters in Wallet password setting；

+6. Fix Wallet history record related bugs;

+7. Fix the registered Wi-Fi list display issue;

+8. Other general bug fix and performance improvements.

 https://medium.com/@Qlink/qlink-dapp-code-open-to-public-c9232e9c5d7e